-A graduate of Hastings, Lou Biggio has been teaching LW&R and Moot Court since 1996.
+A graduate of UC Hastings, Lou Biggio has been teaching LW&R and Moot Court since 1996.
 He has also taught at Empire School of Law, for Napa Valley Community College’s paralegal program, and continuing legal education courses for lawyers.
 He has been general counsel for the Napa Superior Court, a deputy district attorney, a public defender, and a civil law and appellate practitioner.
 He had a published appellate opinion in early 2005.
 Currently, he focuses on transactional work and is pursuing some writing interests.

 Stephanie Clarke received a BA from Mount Holyoke College in 1983 and a JD from the University of Connecticut School of Law in 1986.
 She began her legal career with the State of Connecticut Office of the Public Defender, where she handled trial and appellate cases.
 Upon moving to San Francisco, she spent two years in civil practice before joining the First District Appellate Project (FDAP) as a staff attorney.
 She later joined the Office of the State Public Defender where she represented death row clients on appeal from their capital convictions.
-She returned to FDAP, where she supervises and assists attorneys appointed to represent indigent criminal defendants on appeal, and represents her own clients on direct appeal.
+She returned to FDAP, where she now supervises and assists attorneys appointed to represent indigent criminal defendants on appeal, and represents her own clients on direct appeal.
 She has appeared before the Connecticut Supreme and Appellate Courts, the California Supreme Court, and she argues regularly before the First District Court of Appeal.

+Joe Creitz is the managing partner of Creitz & Serebin LLP.
 Following several years as an ERISA litigator representing labor unions, several more as General Counsel to a web design firm, and 117 weeks as a Trial Attorney with the U.S. Dept. of Labor, Joe started his own law practice in 2005 focusing on ERISA and consumer class action litigation.

-Joe graduated from Hastings in 1992.
+Joe graduated from UC Hastings in 1992.
 In 1991, he and his teammate won the Western Regional Championship of the American Bar Association’s National Appellate Advocacy Competition.
-In recent years, Joe has acted as a judge for numerous moot court competitions, including the ABA’s National Appellate Advocacy Competition, and the National Moot Court Competition.
-Joe received an LL.M. in Taxation cum laude from Golden Gate University in 2003.
-Joe first began teaching Legal Writing & Research and Moot Court at Hastings in 1994, and he just can't seem to stop.
+In recent years, Joe has acted as a judge for numerous Moot Court competitions, including the ABA’s National Appellate Advocacy Competition and the National Moot Court Competition.
+Joe received an LLM in Taxation cum laude from Golden Gate University School of Law in 2003.
+Joe has been teaching LW&R and Moot Court at UC Hastings since 1994.

 Sean F. Gallagher